Tuckerization: Notable examples

 The British science fiction writer Simon R. Green repeatedly tuckerizes Ansible editor David Langford by killing him off in various grisly ways and then gleefully notifying Ansible about the latest killing.
 Similarly, the science fiction fan Joe Buckley, who maintains a website dedicated to detailing information about the publications of Baen Books, has been tuckerized in books by a number of Baen authors, including Eric Flint and David Weber, dying a variety of unpleasant deaths.
 Weber has also tuckerized various other fans and authors, including Flint, Timothy Zahn, and Jordin Kare, even crewing one small spacecraft with a collection of hearts-playing Chattanooga-based science fiction fans.
+Science fiction scholar Fiona Kelleghan has been tuckerized (sometimes in comically unpleasant ways) by authors whom she wrote about: in Corrupting Dr. Nice by John Kessel, in Galveston by Sean Stewart, in Run by Douglas E. Winter, twice in the WWW Trilogy by Robert J. Sawyer (once as a character under her maiden name, "Feehan", and once as her real-world self), and in Spondulix by Paul Di Filippo.

+In other media

-One notable example of Tuckerization outside the world of science fiction is the 1997 film Good Will Hunting.
+One notable example of tuckerization outside the world of science fiction is the 1997 film Good Will Hunting.
 The female lead of the film is named Skylar in honor of the co-writer and star Matt Damon's college girlfriend, Skylar Satenstein (who later married the Metallica drummer Lars Ulrich).

-In the world of animation, Matt Groening named the members of the Simpson family (apart than Bart) after his own parents and sisters.
-Similarly, South Park creators Trey Parker and Matt Stone named Randy and Sharon Marsh and Gerald and Sheila Broflovski after their own parents and Liane Cartman after Parker’s ex-fiancee Lianne Adamo.
-Parker had also used the name “Liane” for Alferd Packer’s unfaithful horse in his student film Cannibal!
+Matt Groening named the members of the Simpson family (apart from Bart) after his parents and sisters.
+Elsewhere in the world of animation, South Park creators Trey Parker and Matt Stone named Randy and Sharon Marsh and Gerald and Sheila Broflovski after their parents, and Liane Cartman after Parker’s ex-fiancée Lianne Adamo.
+Parker had also used the name "Liane" for Alferd Packer’s unfaithful horse in his student film Cannibal!
 The Musical.

-Legacy
+The British webseries Eddsworld has also examples of tuckerization.
+The main character Edd is named after the series creator Edd Gould while his three other friends are named after Gould's real life friends.
+Tom after Thomas Ridgewell, Matt after Matthew Hargreaves and Tord after Tord Larsson.
+Edd's enemy and rival Eduardo is named after a Spanish Mario Kart player with whom Gould played.
+Gould was winning the race when Eduardo suddenly left which led to the character's creation.
+A supporting female character Laurel is named after Gould's another friend Laurel Dearing.

-Many science fiction authors auction off tuckerizations at science fiction conventions with the proceeds going to charity.
+Some science fiction authors auction off tuckerizations at science fiction conventions with the proceeds going to charity.
+At one of these, Ken Follett gave his surname to the head of the Discworld Assassins' Guild in Night Watch (2002) by Terry Pratchett.